 Why use them?
 Essential for storing longer XLR cables properly coiled, preventing kinks and tangles when not in use.

-Pros: Keeps cables off the floor, helps maintain proper coiling, prolongs cable life.
+Pros: Keeps cables off the floor, helps maintain proper coiling, and prolongs cable life.

-Cons: Requires wall space or dedicated storage area; reels can be bulky.
+Cons: Requires wall space or a dedicated storage area; reels can be bulky.

 3. Stage Boxes and Snakes